OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/general/index.md

 create courses or tests will assist you in your work.

 If you were already an OLAT expert this manual will serve as a work of reference.
-Its table of contents is there to guide you; the PDF version additionally provides an index in order to find what you are looking for as fast as possible.
+Its table of contents is there to guide you in order to find what you are looking for as fast as possible.

 ***